pedrofdez26/cybersecurity-acronyms/README.md

 # Cybersecurity Acronyms
 List of acronyms (and also some abbreviations) that are somehow related to cybersecurity.
+Some of the items are in Spanish, but most of them are in English.

 ## 0-9
 2FA: Two-Factor Authentication
+3PM: Third Party Monitoring

 ## A
 ABAC: Attribute-Based Access Control